 In 1819, the Genkyū Rakuraku-en Garden (玄宮楽々園) in Hikone Castle forbade male entry.
 But, a castle maid named Wakatake (若竹) was found pregnant.
 Although she was asked to identify the man who broke the rule, she remained quiet.
 Consequently, she was executed according to the rule at the time.

-However, it was later found out the guy who made Wakatake pregnant was Naonaka’s first son, Naokiyo (直清).
-Regretting wronging Wakatake and killing his grandson, Naonaka ordered to build Tennei-ji for Wakatake and the child that didn’t get to come to the world.
+However, it was later discovered that the guy who made Wakatake pregnant was Naonaka’s first son, Naokiyo (直清).
+Regretting wronging Wakatake and killing his grandson, Naonaka ordered to build Tennei-ji for Wakatake and the child who didn’t come to the world.

 Furthermore, Komai Chōun (駒井朝運), the famous Buddha scalper in Kyoto, was called to make the statues of the Five Hundred Arhats (五百羅漢).
 It is said that among the Five Hundred Arhats, one is bound to see the face he wants.
 By having the statues enshrined in the temple, Naonaka was hoping to see his first grandchild’s face.